frankMilde/go-challenge/04_repacking/README.md

 | $ $ $ $ |
 ```
 However, the legacy implementation in `pallet.go` is handling a pallet and
-boxes differently as expected, as x and y are switched.
+boxes differently as expected, as `x` and `y` or column/row major-order are switched.
 As this file must
 not be changed the code as to account for this behavior.
 The coordinate
 system is consequently:
 ```